wanderswest/IRRIG/README.md

 # IRRIG
 Agricultural irrigation and precipitation extremes in the US using CESM

-R code and summary datasets will be available here when associated paper is accepted for publication.
+R code and summary datasets are available here for the associated manuscript.